MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 The ![Shows the task view icon](media/sot-task-view-icon.png) **Tasks** view opens in the **Copilot** pane to display tasks recently created by the Sales Order Agent.
 Tasks that require attention&mdash;like reviewing an incoming or outgoing email&mdash;are at the top of the list.

-For each sales quote request, the Sales Order Agent adds a task for tracking, reviewing, and processing the quote into an order.
-A task can consist of multiple steps that make up a timeline of the entire process.
+For each sales quote request, the Sales Order Agent adds a task to track, review, and process the quote into an order.
+A task can consist of multiple steps that form a timeline of the entire process.

-## Review
+## Review and assist in steps

 Your intervention is required for various steps in creating a sales order, such as: